 - Peanut Butter– almost all kinds of butter are perfect for your pups, cashew, almond, pecan are all great substitutions

 Something that’s been a major help since working from home, raising a toddler, and just all other motherly duties, ordering groceries has been a lifesaver!
-I use a few different types of grocery deliveries, but instacart always proves to be the best!
-Feel free to click the link below to get started!

 Check out my Chicken and Sweet Potato Dog Biscuits for another great recipe for your furry four-legged friends!
 I hope your pup loves these delicious treats!